Jennie McGraw: Legacy

-The University's charter limited its property holdings to $3 million, but a New York State law on May 12, 1882 changed the Cornell University Charter removing the limit.
+The University's charter limited its property holdings to $3 million, but a New York State law on May 12, 1882, removed the limit.
 Another state law disallowed more than one half of a woman's estate go to charity if she was married when she died.
 Fiske became quite angry when he learned of the law and that it had not been mentioned to him by the executor of the estate.
 Fiske launched a legal assault to reacquire the money that the university could not accept, known as The Great Will Case.
-The case went to the Supreme Court of the United States.
-Once the case was settled, Fiske received about $500,000, the McGraws received about $1 million, and the university had the rest of the estate.
+The case went to the US Supreme Court.
+Once the case was settled, Fiske received about $500,000, the McGraws about $1 million, and the university the rest of the estate.
 When he died in 1904, Fiske left most of his estate, including his personal library, to the university.

 Today, McGraw's name graces numerous places and things on Cornell's campus.
 The central tower in McGraw Hall was constructed in order to house the chimes donated by McGraw; they now reside in McGraw Tower next to Uris Library.